 This shingle is extremely common and is the least expensive choice.
-For years this was the standard in all roofing, but with an array of choices, today this shingle is less common than the Architectural Shingles.
+For years this was the standard in all roofing, but with an array of choices, today this shingle is less common than the Dimensional Shingles.
 The name comes from its design; a solid piece of material that has two cuts in it to produce “three tabs.”
 This shingle is still a good option and will waterproof your home for many years, but it does not have some of the cosmetic advantages of other designs and it is more susceptible to high wind damage.

-2. Architectural Shingles (sometimes called Dimensional Shingles):
+2. Dimensional Shingles (sometimes called Architectural Shingles):

 3. Heavy-Weight Designer Shingles:

 Within this category there are many different designs depending on the “look” you want to create for your home.
 If you would like to consider one of these products, then talk to your project manager and they will bring books and samples to you and help you decide which one will be best for your home.
 Other than design the most noticeable difference in this product is the thickness and the weight.
 It is not uncommon for these products to weigh two and even three times as much as an Architectural Shingle.